Energy

 Five-year Energy Saving Action Plan and Targets

-The calculation coefficients are partially quoted from the CO2 emission factors of the GHG inventory in the previous year, and the rest are calculated based on CSC's energy equipment efficiency coefficient in 2014 x previous year's electricity emission coefficient from the Bureau of Energy.
+The calculation coefficients are partially quoted from the CO2 emission factors of the GHG inventory in the previous year, and the rest are calculated based on CSC's energy equipment efficiency coefficient in 2014 x previous year's electricity emission coefficient from Energy Administration, Ministry of Economic Affairs.

 Phase I